 Note: The above values relate to natural and IUI conceptions.
 The statistically significant DFI threshold for subfertility has been established at > 25 %.

 Normal full-term pregnancies are possible with an elevated DFI, but the higher the level of fragmentation, the greater the incidence of reduced term pregnancies and miscarriage.
 The above values relate to natural and IUI conceptions.
 When % DFI is above 25%, current literature suggests that the patient either try to reduce the DFI by medical intervention or change of lifestyle, or skipping IUI and go on to IVF ICSI for greatest success (www.scsatest.com for details).

 Hypothesis: A high ratio of moderate DFI to high DFI sperm may be the most negative since moderate DFI sperm have normal nuclear morphology and will likely fertilise but may have DNA damage beyond the repair capacity of eggs.

-High DNA stainability (HDS): % sperm with immature chromatin and abnormal proteins.
+2. High DNA stainability (HDS): % sperm with immature chromatin and abnormal ratios of histones to protamines.
 Levels in the > 25% range are considered negative for pregnancy outcome

 Additional information downloads:

 Sperm DNA Fragmentation and Aneuploidy/Sample Information Sheet and Request Form (Word doc, 56Kb)

 1. Evgeni E, Charalabopoulos K, Asimakopoulos B (2014) Human sperm DNA fragmentation and its correlation with conventional semen parameters J Reprod Infertil 15(1):2-14